codahale/veil/docs/design.md

       else:
         break

-  if ¬VerifyState(state, pk_E, C): // Verify the signature with the ephemeral public key.
+  if ¬VerifyState(state, pk_S, C): // Verify the signature with the sender's public key.
     return ⊥
   return P
 ```